 - 1/2 cup water

 - Make the pavlova first so preheat the oven to 275 degrees.

-- Line a baking tray with parchment then take the parchment and put a salad plate on top on one end of the paper.
-Draw a line around the salad plate and do the same on the other end so you have two perfect circles.
+- Line a baking tray with parchment then take the parchment and put a 9-10 inch plate on top on one end of the paper.
+Draw a line around the plate and do the same on the other end so you have two perfect circles.
 Turn over the paper and put it back on the tray.
 Take the egg whites and spread them inside the two circles evenly.

 - Place them in the oven and cook for 1 hour and 15 mins then turn off the heat and let the pavlova cool in the oven slowly.
 Don't take the pavlova off the parchment paper until it has completely cooled or it could stick and break.

 - Next make the cherry compote.
 Pit the cherries and slice them in half.
 Put the red wine in a sauce pan and heat to a boil.
 Reduce the wine to 1/2 a cup.
 Add the cherries and the rest of the ingredients.
 Simmer for 30 mins or until the cherries are nice and soft, then set aside to cool.